DeannaCarina/StarTrekTimeLoop/README.md

             <li><img src="assets/documents/readme-images/buttongif.gif" width="80%"></li>
         </ul>
     </li>
-    <li>All game play elements work as intented.
+    <li>All game play elements work as intended.
         <ul>
             <li>All paths between gameplay rooms work as intended and all intended travel text between certain rooms is shown.
 To test this I had to play through the game myself, testing every possible path there is (of which there are 55).</li>
             <li><img src="assets/documents/readme-images/testing.png" width="80%"></li>